RyanMcG/ryanmcg.github.io/resources/content/posts/2014/manners.md

     > to declare or state (something) in an open and public way
 3. It is a *fucking* __awesome__ word.

-If you are a linguist or something and you feel the need to point out that the etymology of the words used by *manners* are not victorian enough or some crap feel free to send you notes [here](mailto:/dev/null).
+Forewarning, I have no idea what the etymology of any of these words are.

 ## _Anti_-interface